 The project selection process will help you run a more efficient project.
 By doing the due diligence beforehand you can avoid a lot of the inefficiencies that might slow down a project or worse during execution.

 Of course, the project selection process is essential to making sure the project you’re appraising will align with the overall strategic goals and objectives of the organization.
 This is true whether you’re working on a project or portfolio.

 Project Selection Methods

 These eight project selection methods will help you make the right decision when choosing a project.
 While there are many measurement methods, such as Six Sigma and constrained optimization, these project selection methods are the most widely used:

 1. Cost-Benefit Analysis

 Cost-benefit analysis is used to estimate the costs and benefits associated with a particular project.
 In other words, it’s a method to discover the most cost-effective way to execute a project.
 This is done by defining all the costs, both direct, indirect, intangible and more against the benefits, be they direct, indirect and so forth.
-ProjectManager has an article that provides a step-by-step guide to cost-benefit analysis that goes into this in-depth.
+ProjectManager has an article that provides a step-by-step guide to a cost-benefit analysis that goes into this in-depth.

 2. Scoring Models